dfintha/mash/readme.md

 * Migrate to C++17.
 * Add simplification for multiplication by -1.
 * Add simplification for negatives with constants.
-* Add derivn command which derives the given expression N times.
+* Add derivn command, which derives the given expression N times.
+* Add plot command, which displays the given expression graphically.

 ## License